NAPLAN Marking FAQ Page

 Q: How do I apply for NAPLAN Marking?

-A: Click here to apply for NSW Centre-Based NAPLAN Marking.
+A: Click here to apply for NSW NAPLAN Marking.

 Q: Do I need to re-apply if I've marked NAPLAN in the past for Pearson?

-Click here to apply for NSW Centre-Based NAPLAN Marking.
+Click here to apply for NSW NAPLAN Marking.

 Q: I am new to NAPLAN Writing.
 What qualifications do I need to be eligible to mark NAPLAN Writing?

 Q: I am new to NAPLAN Writing.
-Are there any prerequisites for me to be eligible to mark NAPLAN Writing?
+Are there any prerequisites for me to be eligible to mark?

 A: Please refer to the relevant job descriptions for the eligibility criteria.